Robust Fully-Asynchronous Methods for Distributed Training over General Architecture: Experiments

 \subsection{Regularized logistic regression}

-We consider a decentralized training problem over a network of $n\in \left\{ 3,7,15,31 \right\} $ nodes, respectively, and train a regularized logistic regression model on 12,000 images of two handwritten digits ($0$ and $1$) from the MNIST dataset~\cite{deng2012mnist}.
+We consider a decentralized training problem over a network composed of $n\in \left\{ 3,7,15,31 \right\} $ nodes, respectively, and train a regularized logistic regression model on 12,000 images of two handwritten digits ($0$ and $1$) from the MNIST dataset~\cite{deng2012mnist}.
 Note that the objective function is \textit{smooth and strongly convex}.
-We deploy R-FAST on multiple CPU cores, each of which serves as a computing node.
+We deploy R-FAST on multiple CPU cores, each of which is used by a process (node) to compute.
 The hyperparameter setup is: i) mini-batch size: 32 per node; ii) learning rate: 0.001.

-\textbf{Training over general network architectures.} To verify that the proposed R-FAST algorithm can work over general network architectures satisfying Assumption~\ref{Ass_graph}, we consider three different network structures, i.e., binary-tree (c.f., Figure~\ref{topo_fig2}(a)), line(c.f., Figure~\ref{topo_fig2}(c)), and directed ring (c.f., Figure~\ref{topo_fig2}(b)).
-For binary-tree or line structure, we design the specific two non-strongly-connected sub-graphs according to Assumption~\ref{Ass_graph}, that is, an oriented acyclic tree with one root as sub-graph $\mathcal{G}(W)$, and its inverse graph as sub-graph $\mathcal{G}(A)$.
-The corresponding row (resp. column) stochastic weight matrix $W$ (resp. $A$) used for these three network architectures, along with the flexibility of architecture design, can be found in Appendix~\ref{weghit_matrix_used}.

-It follows from Figure~\ref{fig0a} that, the proposed R-FAST is able to converge for all the above three architectures.
+\textbf{Training over general network topologies.} To verify that the proposed R-FAST algorithm can work over general network topologies satisfying Assumption~\ref{Ass_graph}, we consider five different graphs, i.e., binary tree (c.f., Fig.~\ref{topo_fig2}(a)), line (c.f., Fig.~\ref{topo_fig2}(c)), directed ring (c.f., Fig.~\ref{topo_fig2}(b)), exponential graph (c.f., Fig.~\ref{matrix_exponential} in the supplemental material) and mesh graph (c.f., Fig.~\ref{matrix_mesh} in the supplemental material).
+For binary tree or line graph, we design the specific two non-strongly-connected sub-graphs according to Assumption~\ref{Ass_graph}, that is, an oriented acyclic tree with one root as sub-graph $\mathcal{G}(W)$, and its inverse graph as sub-graph $\mathcal{G}(A)$.
+The corresponding row (resp. column) stochastic weight matrix $W$ (resp. $A$) used for these five network topologies, along with the flexibility of topology design, can be found in Appendix~\ref{weghit_matrix_used} available in the supplemental material.
+It follows from Fig.~\ref{fig0a} that, the proposed R-FAST is able to converge for all the above five topologies.
 To the best of our knowledge, R-FAST is such an algorithm in the existing literature that can work on two spanning-tree graphs.
-Furthermore, we run R-FAST over the binary-tree structure for different number of nodes.
-Figure~\ref{fig0c} shows that the time consumed for achieving a certain training loss (i.e., $0.105$) is decreasing almost linearly with respect to the number of nodes, indicating that R-FAST can scale well with respect to the size of the network.
+Furthermore, we run R-FAST over the binary tree graph for different number of nodes.
+Fig.~\ref{fig0c} shows that the time consumed for achieving a certain training loss (i.e., $0.1$) is decreasing almost linearly with respect to the number of nodes, indicating that R-FAST can scale well with respect to the size of the network.